Custom Search

 Grooming

 The smooth, shorthaired coat is easy to groom.
 Groom with a hound glove, and bathe only when necessary.
 A rub with a rough towel or chamois will leave the coat gleaming.
 Clean the long, floppy ears regularly.
-Bloodhounds have a distinctive doggy odor, which is offensive to some people.
+Bloodhounds have a distinctive dog-type odor.
 This breed is an average shedder.

 Origin

 This breed is more than one thousand years old.
 It was perfected, not created, by monks of St. Hubert in Belgium.
 Later the dogs were brought by the Normans into England and then to the United States.
 It is also known as the Flemish Hound.
 Throughout the world, breeds such as the American Coonhounds, Swiss Jura Hounds, Brazilian Fila Brasileiro, Bavarian Mountain Hound, and many others trace their lineage back to this ancient scent tracker.
-Today, all Bloodhounds are black & tan, or red, but in the Middle Ages they occurred in other solid colors.
-The white variety, which existed in medieval Europe, was called the Talbot Hound.
-By the 1600's, this strain had died out as a breed, although its genes continue in dogs as diverse as white Boxers and tri-colored Basset Hounds.
+Today, all Bloodhounds are black & tan or red, but in the Middle Ages they were solid in color.
+The white variety, which existed in medieval Europe, was called the Talbot Hound and became extinct in the 1600s, but contributed to the development of many other breeds including the white Boxers and tri-colored Basset Hounds.
 The Bloodhound thrives on the hunt rather than the kill.
-It revels in tracking and has been used to hunt animals, criminals, runaway slaves, and lost children.
-Today this plodding, sonorously voiced breed is both tracker and companion.
-Although affable in temperament, it is not easy to obedience train.
+It takes great pleasure in tracking and has been used to hunt animals, criminals, runaway slaves and lost children.
+Today this slow mannered, rich sounding breed is both tracker and companion.
+Although it has a pleasant temperament, it is not easy to obedience train, most likely largely due to the fact that it gets distracted from human command, more interested in all of the exciting strong smells around him.

 Group